| Program start date | Application deadline |

 The University of Kent is a renowned institution that offers a wide range of undergraduate and postgraduate programs.
 One of the programs offered by the university is the Social Work BA (Hons) course.

 The Social Work BA (Hons) course is designed to prepare students for a career in social work.
-The course is taught by qualified social workers and academics with a range of practice, managerial, research, and academic experience.
-The course covers a range of topics, including social work context, communication and interpersonal skills, law, rights, and ethics, and theoretical perspectives.
+The course is a three-year full-time program that covers various aspects of social work, including social work context, communication and interpersonal skills, law, rights, and ethics, and theoretical perspectives.

 Course Structure

 The course is divided into three stages, each with its own set of compulsory modules.
-The modules are designed to provide students with a comprehensive understanding of social work and to equip them with the skills and knowledge required to become a qualified social worker.
+The modules are designed to provide students with a comprehensive understanding of social work and its various applications.

 - Stage 1: